oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Embedding Disclosure Digests in SD-JWTs {#embedding_disclosure_digests}

+Digests of disclosures are embedded into the SD-JWT instead of the original claims.
+The precise way of embedding the digests depends on the type of the claim, as described in the following sections.

 ### Object Properties

 Digests of Disclosures for object properties are added to an array under the new